-- 4.1 The Accounts and Audit (England) Regulations 2015 require the Council to review annually the effectiveness of its system of internal audit.
+- 4.1 Regulation 7 of the Accounts and Audit Regulations 2015 requires the Council to review annually the effectiveness of its system of internal audit.
 There is currently no guidance or good practice available for meeting this requirement.
 Informal advice from CIPFA and discussions with other local authorities provided various options for reviewing the effectiveness of the system of internal audit. - 4.2 The elements of the Council's systems of internal audit and the assurance on their effectiveness include corporate control functions such as legal services.
-As endorsed by the Audit Committee on 24 April 2007, the option chosen is for the Audit Committee to review information on the effectiveness of the management processes and corporate control functions (legal, financial, health and safety and human resources services performed) as provided by self-assessment, customer feedback and any existing external performance reviews. - 4.3 nplaw's work was accredited by Lexcel, the Law Society's quality standard for all legal practices, in March 2017 and was commended for some good practice areas.
+As endorsed by the Audit Committee on 24 April 2007, the option chosen is for the Audit Committee to review information on the effectiveness of the management processes and corporate control functions (legal, financial, health and safety and human resources services performed) as provided by self-assessment, customer feedback and any existing external performance reviews. - 4.3 nplaw's work was re-accredited by Lexcel, the Law Society's quality standard for all legal practices, in April 2018 and was commended for some good practice areas.